Please also see the "Househunting Tips" tab.

 - Once you have signed a contract this is a legally binding document and as a result you will have to pay the rent for the full length of the contract.

 - Be wary of any person that contacts you and says they are a landlord.
 This is not a common occurrence.
 Fraudsters have been know to operate in the private rented sector, presenting themselves as legitimate landlords and trying to get students to hand over money for deposits and rent on non-existent properties.
-If you are in doubt please contact the Durham Students' Union Advice and Help Service first.
+If you are in doubt please contact the Durham Students' Union Advice Service first.

 The UK Council for International Student Affairs (UKCISA) is the UK’s national advisory body serving the interests of international students and those who work with them.
 They provide information and advice to international students on a range of issues and you may find their site a useful source of information for you.